 - 1/4 teaspoon salt

-- 2 egg whites, at room temperature
+- 2 egg whites (at room temperature)

 - 1 teaspoon vanilla extract

-- 8 ounces plain
+- 8 ounces plain fondant

 - 1/2 teaspoon salt

-- 1 to 2 tbsp. of milk, optional
+- Optional: 1 to 2 tablespoons milk

-- 1 cup toasted walnuts, coarsely chopped
+- 1 cup walnuts (toasted; coarsely chopped)

-- 2 tbsp. cinnamon
+- 2 tablespoons cinnamon

-- 2 tbsp. powdered sugar
+- 2 tablespoons powdered sugar

-- 3 tbsp. unsweetened cocoa powder
+- 3 tablespoons unsweetened cocoa powder

 - 1/4 cup pine nuts (can substitute additional walnuts instead)

 Then wash down the sides of the pan with a wet pastry brush to prevent sugar crystals from forming.
 Once the sugar starts to boil, insert a candy thermometer and cook the mixture without stirring until it reaches 260 F (126 C) on the candy thermometer.

-- When the sugar syrup approaches 245 F (118 C), start whipping the egg whites on medium-high speed.
-You want them to reach firm peaks just as the sugar syrup reaches 260 F. If they reach firm peaks before the syrup's at the right temperature, turn the mixer off so they don't become overbeaten.
+When the sugar syrup approaches 245 F (118 C), start whipping the egg whites on medium-high speed.
+You want them to reach firm peaks just as the sugar syrup reaches 260 F. If they reach firm peaks before the syrup's at the right temperature, turn the mixer off so they don't become over-beaten.

-- When the syrup is at 260 F/ 127 C, remove the pan from the heat and carefully pour the hot syrup into a measuring cup with a spout.
-With the egg whites at firm peaks and the mixer running, gently, slowly pour the hot syrup into the whites.
+When the syrup is at 260 F/ 127 C, remove the pan from the heat and carefully pour the hot syrup into a measuring cup with a spout.
+With the egg whites at firm peaks and the mixer running, slowly pour the hot syrup into the whites.

 Scrape the divinity out onto the prepared baking sheet and let it cool completely, for about 1 hour.
-Once cool and set, you can proceed with the rest of the recipe.

-- Melt the white chocolate in the microwave and stir until it is smooth.
+Melt the white chocolate in the microwave and stir until it is smooth.
 Set it aside to cool to room temperature.

 Add the melted white chocolate and the salt, and mix well.
 Depending on the texture of your divinity and fondant, your candy might hold together well at this point, or it might be dry and crumbly.
 If it is too dry to easily hold together, add a little bit of milk, a spoonful at a time, until it can easily be molded into shapes but is not soggy.

-- Add the chopped walnuts and stir them in by hand, scraping the bottom and sides of the bowl to make sure everything is well-incorporated.
+Add the chopped walnuts and stir them in by hand, scraping the bottom and sides of the bowl to make sure everything is well-incorporated.

 In a small bowl, whisk together the cinnamon, powdered sugar, and cocoa powder.
 Roll each potato in the cocoa mixture until it's completely covered.

-- Store Irish Potatoes in an airtight container at room temperature for up to a month.
+- Store Irish potatoes in an airtight container at room temperature for up to a month.